OPPO has established itself as a leading brand for Android smartphones, with its Reno Series being one of the most impressive lineups.

 The main sensor struggled a lot in areas with harsh or dim lighting conditions, often crushing the shadows or straight-up blowing out the highlights.

 Another key drawback of the 64MP camera is the lack of optical image stabilization (OIS), which can lead to motion blur, especially in low-light scenarios.
-However, the dedicated night mode helps mitigate this issue, reducing image noise and graininess for improved nighttime shots.

 The 8MP ultrawide lens provides a wider field of view, which is handy for landscape shots or group photos, although image quality suffers when viewed on larger displays.
 The 2MP macro lens, while offering close-up shooting capabilities, delivers underwhelming resolution.